2023 Most Popular Online Information Technology Associate Degree Schools in the Plains States Region

 IT majors at Rasmussen University - Minnesota take out an average of $26,036 in student loans while working on their Associate Degree.

-Minnesota West Community and Technical College came in at #8 in this year’s edition of the Most Popular Online Information Technology Associate Degree Schools in the Plains States Region ranking.
+With a ranking of #8, Minnesota West Community and Technical College did quite well on this year’s most popular schools for information technology students working on their online associate degree.
 Located in the town of Granite Falls, Minnesota West is a public school with a small student population.

-Read full report on Information Technology at Minnesota West Community and Technical College
+Full Information Technology at Minnesota West Community and Technical College Report

-Northwest Iowa Community College landed the #8 spot in the 2023 rankings for the most popular online associate degree information technology programs.
-Located in the rural area of Sheldon, Northwest Iowa Community College is a public school with a small student population.
+With a ranking of #8, Northwest Iowa Community College did quite well on this year’s most popular schools for information technology students working on their online associate degree.
+Located in the rural area of Sheldon, Northwest Iowa Community College is a public college with a small student population.

-Read full report on Information Technology at Northwest Iowa Community College
+Full Information Technology at Northwest Iowa Community College Report

 Explore the most popular online information technology schools for a specific state in the Plains States region.